Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

   instructions in [known
   issues](known-issues.md#marketplace-agreements-must-be-accepted-manually).

-- Currently, the `Microsoft.ContainerService openshiftmanagedcluster` feature
+- Currently, the `Microsoft.ContainerService` `openshiftmanagedcluster` feature,
-  and `Microsoft.Solutions` provider must be registered to your subscription manually before deploying your first OSA cluster.
-Follow the instructions in [known issues](known-issues.md#microsoftcontainerservice-and-microsoftsolutions-provider-must-be-registered-manually).
+  `Microsoft.OperationalInsights` provider and `Microsoft.Solutions` provider
+  must be registered to your subscription manually before deploying your first OSA cluster.
+Follow the instructions in [known issues](known-issues.md#providers-and-features-must-be-registered-manually).

 - Docker is required to run the preview Azure CLI.
 More information on how to install Docker can be found [here](https://docs.docker.com/install/).